App Support.

 2. Click on the Advanced toolbar icon

-4. Close the Preferences window and reconnect your VPN connection
+4. Close the Settings window and reconnect your VPN connection

 If the above option doesn't appear to work, you can either change the IP range your VPN connection uses (if you are the server administrator), or change the IP range your computer is connecting from.
 For example, if both your home network and work network (which you are connecting to via VPN) use a range of 10.0.0.x, try changing your home network to 10.1.0.x.

 Finally, a quick solution to restore network connectivity (without rebooting) is to toggle your network interface off and back on again.
-For example, with wireless you can turn Airport off and back on again from the Airport menu.
-With a wired connection you can manually un-plug and re-plug in the network cable, or disable and re-enable the network interface from the Network area in System Preferences.
+For example, with wireless you can turn Wi-Fi off and back on again from the Wi-Fi menu.
+With a wired connection you can manually un-plug and re-plug in the network cable, or disable and re-enable the network interface from the Network area in System Settings.